 Tree line: “The edge of the habitat at which trees are capable of growing….
 Beyond the tree line, trees cannot tolerate the environmental conditions.”
 (Wikipedia).

 Click to see the most recent blog posts.

 Of Treeline, Middle Age, and Lessons Still to Learn

 I have always been drawn to high places.
-From my first foray above treeline at the age of nine — to the summit of Mt.
-Washington in New Hampshire, where my attention was directed to the plaque commemorating all the people who had died on the mountain — I have relished the mind-bending views, the lung-cutting air, the clarity and the perspective.
+At the age of 9, i made my rom first foray above treeline.
+At the summit of Mt.
+Washington in New Hampshire, I read the plaque that listed all the people who had died on the mountain, but instintively, I understood the appeal of a landscape that could seduce and kill.
+It has been a life-long love affair: I relish the mind-bending views, the lung-cutting air, the clarity and the perspective.
 The muscles in my face relax and I can feel my eyes focusing differently, like a camera lens moving from a close-in macro to an all-encompassing wide angle.

 It’s harsh up there: As you climb, temperatures drop and winds rise.
-The trees stop crowding each other out, and they get thin and short and twisted, and then they disappear leaving only shrubs and the alpine grasses.
+The trees stop crowding each other out.
+They get thin and short and twisted, and then they disappear leaving only shrubs and the alpine grasses.
 Height is not something to aspire to if you are a plant growing above treeline.

 The descent is inevitable, I suppose.
 You can’t actually live among rocks and ice with only the occasional lichen to munch on.
 There is the climb, then there is the summit, and then you are over the hill.
 All downhill from here.